Published: 10 May 2022

 It is a cloud-based load testing and performance testing platform.
 LoadNinja produces intelligent and accurate data that helps analyze the performance of websites, web applications, and APIs in real-time using accurate browser-based metrics.
 Some of the key metrics of LoadNinja include Virtual users, 90th Percentile Duration, 95th Percentile Duration, Standard Deviations, Total Iterations, Total Timeouts, Total Page errors, etc.

 Performance testing is a non-functional software testing method used to check software’s speed, scalability, reliability, and responsiveness.
 For businesses to know the effectiveness of performance testing within the enterprise, certain performance testing metrics should be known.
 These metrics help determine the success and the progress of the performance testing process.
 Typically, effective tracking of performance testing metrics helps improve the software’s performance and quality.
-Leverage performance testing from a next-gen QA and independent software services provider for effective performance and load testing services and get high-performing, high-quality, scalable, and robust software.
+Leverage performance testing from a next-gen QA and independent software testing company for effective performance and load testing services and get high-performing, high-quality, scalable, and robust software.

 It is an in-house developed robust framework that helps with all your non-functional testing requirements, including continuous monitoring of your infrastructure in production and in lower environments.
 A consolidated platform to perform security, performance, and accessibility testing to deliver scalable, robust, reliable, and accessible apps to all